 There is arguably no better operator in the oil industry than Canadian Natural Resources (TSE:CNQ).
-The company is one of the lowest cost producers and can maintain positive cash flows despite low oil prices.
-Canadian Natural also produces a wide variety of products, including heavy crude oil, bitumen, natural gas, and NGLs.
+The company is one of the lowest-cost producers and gas exploration companies.
+It can maintain positive cash flows despite low oil prices.
+Canadian Natural also produces various products, including heavy crude oil, bitumen, natural gas, and NGLs.

 On a corporate level, CNQ's break-even part is around ~$40/barrel – the lowest among Canadian oil sands producers.

 What does this mean exactly?
 It means the dividend is sustainable at WTI prices above this price point.
-In fact, the company came out with a dividend raise in early March of 2021, a double digit raise of 10.6%.
+The company came out with a dividend raise in early March of 2021, a double-digit raise of 10.6%.
 Why are we mentioning this now?
-When numerous junior producers and even one of the largest producers in the country Suncor were cutting dividends, Canadian Natural was boosting it.
+When numerous junior producers and even one of the largest producers in the country, Suncor, were cutting dividends, Canadian Natural was boosting it.

-The company is now yielding in the low 3.43% range and unlike some of the majors, navigated the crisis without a cut.
-It also has a 21-year dividend growth streak, which makes it one of the best income stocks in the country.
+The company is now yielding in the mid 4% and navigated the crisis without a cut, unlike some majors.
+It also has a 23-year dividend growth streak, which makes it one of the best income stocks in the country.

-If oil continues to however around US$80/barrel then CNQ is one of the best options in the industry.
+If oil continues to hover around US$80/barrel, CNQ is one of the best options in the industry.
 If oil continues to rise?
 In this case, Canadian Natural would benefit significantly.

-Simply put, this is a low cost, disciplined operator that is one of the best producers in the industry.
+Simply put, this low-cost, disciplined operator is one of the best producers in the industry.

 3. TC Energy (TSX:TRP)